Setting up the two-way-integration is easy and should only take a few minutes. Here is how to do it:

 4. Start to configure your integration.

 Select the Azure DevOps project that you want to integrate with.
-For that you need to select your organization, your project, and the specific project area, so airfocus knows where to push the data.
+For that, you need to select your organization, your project, and the specific project area, so airfocus knows where to push the data to.

 5. Configure integration mapping.

 Use mapping to define how information in Azure DevOps should be mapped to airfocus.
 If you change an item in one system, the other system will be adjusted accordingly.

 Map your Azure statuses to airfocus lanes, to always be up to date in both systems.
 You can also map multiple Azure statuses to one airfocus lane.

 Furthermore, you can define which label you want to attach to a DevOps issue.

 Our Azure DevOps 2-way integration also includes the synchronization of DevOps start and target dates.
 Whenever the start or target date of an Azure issue is changed, the airfocus timeline will be updated - and vice versa.